Zanzibar Itinerary: A Perfect 4 Days on the Spice Island in 2025

 ✪ The East Africa Slave Trade Exhibition at the Anglican church is a sobering memorial to an unforgivable time in history.

-This memorial was constructed on the site of the area’s biggest slave market after its closure in 1873.
-It was the last legal slave market to operate.
+This memorial was constructed on the site of the area’s biggest slave market after it closed in 1873.
+It was the last acknowledged legal slave market to operate.

-The closure was forced by the British in the Anglo-Zanzibar War, which lasted 38 minutes.
+The closure was forced by the British in the Anglo-Zanzibar War, which lasted a long 38 minutes.
 Even after the markets closed, the enslaved people had to apply for release through colonial officials.

-This is an important piece of history, and I recommend paying your respects and learning more about his abhorrent time in history.
+This is an important piece of history, and I recommend paying your respects and learning more about this abhorrent time in history.

 8. The Darajani Spice Market

-You’re not going to want to miss the Darajani Spice Market.
-This is one of my favourite parts of Zanzibar.
+While you’re in the Spice Islands, you won’t want to miss the Darajani Spice Market.
+This is one of my favourite parts of Stone Town.

 Spices grown on and exported from Zanzibar are one of the mainstays of the island’s economy.
 Cloves are the principal spice grown on the “Spice Island” these days.